It’s been 5 years and I still have nightmares. Does the pain ever go away?

 It’s just a number but 5 still is painful.
 2 years seemed to allow me to become more introspective.
 But somehow, I’m having a harder time this year.
 I’ve been working on this entry for weeks now but things would not come out the way I wanted them to.
 After countless false starts, I decided that I needed to plough through.
 It’s the least I can do to aknowledge the loss of many friends.

 Things are different now, people tell me.
 My life is different today: I am now married and have a son… and yet the pain lingers.
-Munro, our son, doesn’t understand our sadness.
+Our son doesn’t understand our sadness.
 Lucky for him, he was born after.
 His happiness is helping soften the blow of that date.
 It’s also hopeful: a new generation coming up, maybe one that will build a better world.

 Things are different now, and yet they are the same: New York is now united in sorrow with Washington DC, Madrid, Istanbul, London, Mumbai, others cities which have suffered at the hands of terrorist.
 5 years, 5 terrorist acts: who will be next?